k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### Pipeline DB

 Pipeline is a Fabric module, installed via extension, that enables evaluation regression tests.
-In Studio, it may be defined as an SQLite database, whereas in non-Studio / non-dev (QA, Pre-Prod, Prod) it is in PostgreSQL.
+In Studio, it may be defined as an SQLite database, whereas in non-Studio deployments (QA, Pre-Prod, Prod), it resides in PostgreSQL.

 - [ ] On the Postgres server, define a schema on which the Pipeline table will be located, e.g., `pipeline`.
 - [ ] Provide the project implementation team with credentials to allow Fabric to access this database and schema.
-- [ ] Verify networking is opened between Fabric and this PostgreSQL.
+- [ ] Verify that the network is open between Fabric and PostgreSQL.

 ### Metrics/Assurance DB